By Jim W. Dean STAFF WRITER/Editor

 *** Mr. Jim Rembisz is a high school teacher in Joe Sarnoski’s home state of Pennsylvania.
 He uses the story of Jay Zeamer and Joe Sarnoski to teach history and patriotism to his students.
 His research has uncovered much untold information about these two men, including personal letters before, during and after their fateful mission.
 During a visit to Japan he obtained the official combat record of Yoshio Ooki’s 251st Kokutai squadron and had it translated from Japanese.
 His records, copies of letters, subsequent correspondence with Jay Zeamer, and other important materials were instrumental in preparing this story.

-Posted by Jim W. Dean on Apr 3 2011, With 0 Reads, Filed under 9/11, Military, WarZone.
+Posted by Jim W. Dean, Managing Editor on April 3, 2011, With 9682 Reads Filed under 9/11, Military, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.